top of page

 12 November 2020

-The second delay, also to a category 2 life-threatening call, resulted in the ambulance crew having to turn around at the bottom of Crooms Hill in their attempt to reach an address in Deptford.
+The second delay, also involving a category 2 life-threatening call, saw the ambulance crew unable to proceed up Crooms Hill and having to turn around in an attempt to reach an address in Deptford.

 Read the FOI here